The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Data and Methods

 \subsection{Data Source and Query}

-The primary data source for this study is the Elsevier Scopus database, which offers comprehensive coverage of peer-reviewed literature.
-We collected annual publication counts for ``articles'' and ``reviews'' for Iran and its seven peer countries (Netherlands, Israel, Greece, China, Singapore, South Korea, Taiwan) for the period 1960–2024.
+The primary data source for this study is the Elsevier Scopus database, a comprehensive index of scholarly publications.
+We collected annual publication counts (limited to documents classified as ``articles'' or ``reviews'') for the period 1960–2024 for Iran and a carefully selected peer group.

-The data was extracted using Scopus's advanced search interface.
-For each country, the query was structured as follows: \texttt{AFFILCOUNTRY(country\_name) AND (DOCTYPE(ar) OR DOCTYPE(re)) AND PUBYEAR > 1959 AND PUBYEAR < 2025}
+This comparative group was not chosen arbitrarily.
+It was designed to benchmark Iran's unique trajectory against diverse and relevant developmental models.
+The peer group includes: \begin{itemize} \item {High-Growth ``Asian Tigers'' (South Korea, Taiwan, Singapore):} These nations serve as the most critical counterfactuals.
+Like pre-revolutionary Iran, they were state-led, Western-aligned ``developmental states'' that successfully executed long-term, strategic visions for building knowledge-based economies. \item {Stable Regional \& Mature Powers (Israel, Netherlands):} Israel provides a benchmark for a stable, high-performing regional scientific power, while the Netherlands represents a mature, established global scientific leader. \item {Other Comparative Cases (Greece, China):} Greece offers a European comparison with a different economic and integration model.
+China represents the archetype of a near-total systemic reset (after its Cultural Revolution) followed by explosive, state-led growth, providing a different recovery model. \end{itemize}

-The resulting annual counts form the basis of our time-series analysis.
-Python 3.12 with Pandas and Matplotlib was used for all analyses.
+The resulting annual publication counts form the basis of our longitudinal time-series analysis.